Shining Knight (Sir Justin): Fictional character biography

 Sir Justin, the newest member of the Knights of the Round Table in King Arthur's court, is one of many knights who witnesses the death of Queen Guinevere's cousin, Sir Fallon.
-While searching for Fallon's killer, the ogre Blunderbore, Justin frees the wizard Merlin from a tree.
-In gratitude, Merlin blesses Justin with his magic, turning the impoverished knight's rusty weapons and armor into brilliant enchanted armaments and transforming his horse Victory into a winged horse.
+While searching for Fallon's killer, the ogre Blunderbore, Sir Justin frees the wizard Merlin from a tree.
+In gratitude, Merlin blesses Sir Justin with his magic, enchanting his body in a superhuman being, turning the impoverished knight's rusty weapons and armor into brilliant enchanted armaments and transforming his horse Victory into a winged horse.

 Sir Justin later battles and kills Blunderbore.
 Before dying, the ogre triggers an avalanche that buries Justin and Winged Victory.
-Kept alive for hundreds of years by the magic that empowered them, the two are freed in the Modern age by a museum curator during an archeological dig and join the Seven Soldiers of Victory.
-Later, Justin returns to Britain and becomes a bodyguard to its Prime Minister.
+Kept alive for hundreds of years by the magic that empowered them, the two are freed in the Modern age by a museum curator during an archeological dig.
+Sir Justin decides to combat evil with his magic powers and skills as a knight, called by everybody the Shining Knight and taking the surname Arthur.
+He eventually met heroes like Crimson Avenger and Vigilante and, after meeting other heroes, they formed the Seven Soldiers of Victory.
+Later, Sir Justin returns to Britain and becomes a bodyguard to its prime minister.
 During his career as a superhero, he meets a boy who looks up to him and vows to be his sidekick for a brief time, taking the name Squire.

 Shining Knight also has a relationship with the second Firebrand, who is apparently killed by the Dragon King.
 In the last battle with his teammates in the Seven Soldiers of Victory, they battle a powerful energy creature called Nebula Man.
-In the process, he is displaced in time, loses his memories, and becomes a janitor at Blue Valley High School until his memories returned.
+In the process, he is displaced in time, loses his memories, and becomes a janitor at Blue Valley High School until his memories return.
 With his memories finally returned, Sir Justin comes back as the Shining Knight stronger than before.
-He fights and defeats Dragon King, avenging Firebrand.
+Finally, the Shining Knight fights and defeats Dragon King and his evil allies, avenging Firebrand.

-In Identity Crisis, Shining Knight assists Captain Marvel, Vixen and Firestorm during their battle with Shadow Thief, during which the villain steals his sword and kills Firestorm with it.
-Shiny vows revenge on the villain, eventually managing to regain the sword with Merlin's help.
+In Identity Crisis, Shining Knight assists Captain Marvel, Vixen and Firestorm during their battle with Shadow Thief, during which the villain steals his sword and uses it to kill Firestorm.
+Shining Knight vows revenge on the villain, eventually managing to regain the sword with Merlin's help.

-Shining Knight appears in Justice League: Cry For Justice as one of several heroes recruited by Jay Garrick to help combat Prometheus.

-In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-A statue of Shining Knight was seen.

-Shining Knight was glimpsed during Flash's fight with Reverse-Flash across time.

-In the pages of "The New Golden Age", Shining Knight (alongside Winged Victory) reunited with his fellow Seven Soldiers of Victory members in Myrtle Beach, where they meet up with the Jill Carlyle version of Crimson Avenger.
+In "The New Golden Age", Shining Knight (alongside Winged Victory) reunites with the Seven Soldiers of Victory members, who meet up with Crimson Avenger.
 He assists his fellow Seven Soldiers of Victory in fighting Clock King, who was using Per Degaton's time machine on the displaced shipwreck that the original Crimson Avenger died on.